CryShana/CryBarEditor/Documentation/XSScriptingReference.md

 |void|rmSetPlayerResource(int PLAYER_ID, int RESOURCE_ID, float AMOUNT)|sets player's resources to given amount
 |void|rmTriggerAddScriptLine(string TRIGGER_CODE)|adds trigger code to random map (this is how you can include your custom scenario XS scripts in random maps - CryBarEditor has functionality to wrap your XS scripts for random map usage)

+Also check [this part](#using-xs-scripts-in-random-maps) on how to easily use scripts in random maps.

 ## TR functions
 Trigger functions.
 Same functions that triggers use in the editor.
 They can cheat and run game changing events.
 This is where most of the fun is.